 The number of mountaineers has been increasing, partly because the hiking season lasts almost all year.

 The mountains are also full of life forms adapted to the harsh conditions of the mountain world.
-As life in the mountains is often on the verge of existence, visitors should try to minimize their impact on this sensitive environment.
+As life in the mountains is often on the verge of existence, visitors should try to minimise their impact on this sensitive environment.

 We wish you many exciting mountain tours and a wealth of unforgettable memories.